tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎 GME/客户端 API/Android SDK/接口文档_intl_en.md

 Voice messaging refers to recording and sending a voice message.
 At the same time, the voice message can be converted to text and translated.

->?We recommend you use the streaming voice-to-text service.
+>?It is recommended to use the streaming voice-to-text service.

 ### Voice messaging and speech-to-text conversion flowchart